Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Conclusion

 \section{Conclusion}

-To summarize, we studied the dynamics of topological defects, a domain wall and a vortex, in type-II superconductors under the temperature gradient or spin accumulation gradient.
-We solved the TDGL equation together with the thermal/spin diffusion equation, whose coefficients vary spatially and temporally depending on the order parameter.
+To summarize, we studied the dynamics of topological defects, namely a domain wall and a vortex, in type-II superconductors under a temperature gradient or a spin-accumulation gradient.
+We solved the TDGL equation together with the thermal or spin diffusion equation, whose coefficients vary spatially and temporally depending on the order parameter.
 Our numerical and analytical results show that the domain wall moves toward the hotter boundary in the presence of a temperature gradient, and toward the region with the larger magnitude of spin accumulation in the presence of a spin-accumulation gradient.
-We have obtained analytical expressions for the velocities of the domain wall and the vortex as functions of the heat flow or the spin accumulation.
-We have explicitly confirmed the validity of these expressions by quantitatively agreeing with the numerical calculation of the domain wall motion.
-We can understand the motion of topological defects in the presence of temperature/spin accumulation gradients as a consequence of the dynamics that reduce the loss of condensation energy.
+We have obtained analytical expressions for the velocities of the domain wall and the vortex as functions of the heat flow or the spin-accumulation profile.

+The domain wall velocity expressions were quantitatively validated by comparison with numerical simulations.
+For the vortex case, the simulations confirm the predicted direction of motion under both temperature and spin-accumulation gradients.
+The motion of topological defects in the presence of temperature or spin-accumulation gradients can be understood as a consequence of dynamics that reduce the loss of condensation energy.

-We also derive expressions for the forces on the domain wall, including those due to the temperature/spin accumulation gradient.
-The force due to the temperature gradient has the same form but with the opposite sign to that derived by Stephen to the superconducting vortex.
-The discrepancy between our result and Stephen's study implies that the motion of the isolated domain wall/vortex is quantitatively different from that of the multi-domain and vortex lattices.
+We also derived expressions for the forces on the domain wall, including those due to the temperature and spin-accumulation gradients.
+The force due to the temperature gradient has the same form but with the opposite sign to that derived by Stephen for a superconducting vortex.
+The discrepancy between our result and Stephen's argument suggests that isolated defects and dense vortex states can behave differently under a temperature gradient.

-This theoretical study sheds light on the long-standing problem of superconducting vortex motion by examining domain wall dynamics.
-It also serves as a theoretical basis for exploring an efficient method to control the motion of superconducting vortices and FFLO domain walls via heat flow or spin current.
+This theoretical study sheds light on the long-standing problem of superconducting vortex motion by combining a tractable domain wall prototype with explicit single-vortex calculations.
+The present framework also provides a theoretical basis for exploring efficient methods to control superconducting vortices and FFLO domain walls via heat flow or spin current.